Probesys/bileto/docs/developers/email-collector.md

 For each `MailboxEmail`:

+0. it ignores autoreply emails, emails sent by Bileto itself, or emails already processed;
 1. it gets the requester (i.e. the `From` header);
 2. it gets the default organization of the requester;
 3. it detects a potential ticket to which the email might reply;